OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 - In DOORS Next, whenever an inline image is added in **Primary Text** field, the inline image gets added as a file (attachment) as well.

 **Synchronization behavior**
-- With respect to the above behavior, OpsHub Integration Manager creates two revisions for **Primary Text** field, one for update and other one for the file (attachment) added as inline-image.
+- With respect to the above behavior, <code class="expression">space.vars.SITENAME</code> creates two revisions for **Primary Text** field, one for update and other one for the file (attachment) added as inline-image.

 - If the Source field, which is mapped with the **Primary Text** gets updated/modified, then it will overwrite the attachment reference which is created due to attachment synchronization from the Source system.